-Students benefit from the knowledge and experience of CEMS alumni via the online CEMS Global Advisory & Mentoring Platform ("GAMP") and the local Student-Alumni Mentorship Programs ("SAMP").
+Students benefit from the knowledge and experience of CEMS alumni via the online CEMS Global Advisory & Mentoring Platform (GAMP) and the local Student-Alumni Mentorship Programmes (SAMP).
 These are vital initiatives that enables alumni to provide guidance to future graduates on their career planning, personal development, and to provide support for a successful application and interview process.

-Students can access the online CEMS Global Advisory & Mentoring Platform (GAMP) as CEMS Advice Seekers with their cemsmail.org address.
-Students should address their Programme Manager, CEMS Club or Alumni Local Committee to find out more about their local Student-Alumni Mentorship Programs (SAMP).
+Students can access the online GAMP with their cemsmail.org address.

+Students should address their CEMS MIM Programme Manager, CEMS Club or Alumni Local Committee to find out more about their local SAMP.

-Are you interested in entrepreneurship or the startup scene, then CEMS Entrepreneurs have just what you are looking for.
-If you are in need of advice or support, please feel free to reach out to the CEMS Entrepreneurs for guidance.
-You may reach out to them and read more at their website here.
+If students are interested in entrepreneurship or the start-up scene, then CEMS Entrepreneurs have just what they are looking for.
+If students are in need of advice or support, they can reach out to the CEMS Entrepreneurs for guidance.